Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package

-In terms of implementation, we suggest using the non--informative prior, \code{bZellnerPrior = FALSE}, which is the default, see Section \ref{sec:sensitivity} for a prior sensitivity analysis.
-More details on the model can be made available by typing \code{Fit}:
+We suggest using the non--informative prior, \code{bZellnerPrior = FALSE}, which is the default.
+This, way the regression coefficients are centered at 0 with a flat prior and adapt quickly in the averaging process as new information arrives.
+More details on the model can be made available by typing \code{Fit}

 \begin{CodeChunk} \begin{CodeInput} R> Fit \end{CodeInput} \begin{CodeOutput} ------------------------------------------ - Dynamic Model Ageraging - ------------------------------------------